adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ###Software Package - The software that a developer submits to be scanned for OSS licenses

+###Software Package License Results - The OSS component results of the Scan for Licenses process

-###Software Package License and vulnerabilities Results - The OSS component results of the Scan for Licenses process.
+###Software Package License and vulnerabilities Results - The OSS results of the Scan for Licenses process and NIST Vulnerability database results.

 ###Project information and Corresponding Licenses and vulnerabilities Request - This is the data that developers or managers request from the OSS Component Database.